elavoie/pando-handbook/oopsla-2017/README.md

 On your local machine, open the *monitoring page url* in your browser.
 The browser will connect to the pando process through the VPN.

-## Setup Volunteers

-On all other connected nodes, using the broadcasting option:

-    cd pando-handbook/oopsla-2017
-    ./setup-grid5k.sh
-    Xvfb :99 -screen 0 1024x768x24; /dev/null 2>&1     &

 ## Start Volunteers